Skip to main content

 Below are some qualifications, experiences and competencies to consider as you prepare.
 Although subject to change during future hiring periods, the below list is a great starting point and example of the core characteristics/experiences of a well-qualified candidate:

-Please be sure to complete the initial application in its entirety, including agreeing to the basic conditions of employment.
-Applicants will be disqualified if they do not properly submit their written responses and or agree to the conditions of employment.
+Please be sure to complete the initial application in its entirety.
+Applicants will be disqualified if they do not properly submit the requested materials or cannot meet the minimum requirements.

 A rating panel will review each application and give it a score based on a defined benchmark scoring structure.
 Once the panel has completed its review, you will receive an email indicating if you are eligible to continue in the hiring process.
 Remember, honesty is vital in any law enforcement career, so please ensure your application is accurate.